 Okay, things getting serious, let's start the real cleaning process!
 I was a little bit scared because it was my first time cleaning the sensor and I was concerned to break something (spoiler: it sounds much worse than it is, so stay cool).

-First, open the liquid and a swab and put 1-3 drops of the liquid onto the swab (not to much, otherwise it will be hard to remove the liquid from the sensor).
-Afterwards use it to skim over your sensor from left to right (or right to left) with a slight pressure.
+First, open the liquid and a swab and put 1-3 drops of the liquid onto the swab (not too much, otherwise it will be hard to remove the liquid from the sensor).
+Afterward, use it to skim over your sensor from left to right (or right to left) with slight pressure.
 I made it 2-3 times with both sides of the swab.
 Then, open a new swab and go again over your sensor to remove the surplus drops.
-The manual suggests to use only one swab with one wet and one dry side for the cleaning process.
-I decided to use two, just to be sure: There are enough in the above mentioned cleaning kit.
+The manual suggests using only one swab with one wet and one dry side for the cleaning process.
+I decided to use two, just to be sure: There are enough in the above-mentioned cleaning kit.
 And that's it!
 You just cleaned your sensor!
 Very nice and easy!

 The last steps

 To finish the cleaning process, turn off your camera.
 You will hear a click sound indicating that your sensor is now again protected by the mirror.
 Remove the used swabs, put your favorite lens back on the camera and take a test picture to see the difference!

 Conclusion, Results, Before & After